supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

  Motivation to help other people to undo to harm done by the years of schooling coercion.
 Introduce people to the pleasure of learning, to restore their learn drive.

+### Outline of my schooling experience

+<iframe width="800" height="450" class="mt-4" src="https://www.youtube.com/embed/WzoEws4XPow" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Learning how to use SuperMemo18 footage
+[Here is the uncut footage](
+https://youtube.com/playlist?list=PLPw7ZTjtZfQYTXy4FuhJZBdQkNowSydbF) I recorded during my initial familiarization to SuperMemo.
+> Videos are meant to serve as proof, rather than being watched on its entirety.
+{.is-info}

+> Notice that the playlist contains unlisted videos, so they won't show up on Youtube channel or search.
+{.is-warning}

 ## Contact & Networks
 > <b>Email</b>: pleasurablelearning ^at¿ gmail. ~*just to avoid crawlers*~ com